FrontMatter/web-documentation-nextjs/content/docs/content-creation/other.md

 ## File prefixes

 By default, Front Matter will use the `yyyy-MM-dd` date format for the file prefix.
+You can change this per page folder or per content-type.

+### Page folder level

-You can change this per page folder.
-You can change this in your `frontMatter.content.pageFolders` setting by adding the `filePrefix` property to your page folder.
+To change the file prefix for a specific page folder, you can add the `filePrefix` property to your page folder in the `frontMatter.content.pageFolders` setting.

 ```json
 {